 And when you look west, you can see the actual hiking trail along the mountain ridge.

 From one of the highest points on the ridge, you can see the rolling hills and hiking path in front of you.
 The scene itself is quite marvellous.
-But at this point, there is still a couple of hours to go.
+But now, there are still a couple of hours to go.

 Descending down the rolling hills of Plover Cove Park

-At the last stretch of the Plover Cove hike, make sure to get a glimpse of the reservoir.
+At the last stretch of the Plover Cove hike, get a glimpse of the reservoir.
 The light aqua water is peacefully still.

-And most of all, take a look at the undulating mountain ridge that wraps around the reservoir.
+And most of all, look at the undulating mountain ridge around the reservoir.
 This is the mountain range you just hiked across!
-You were literally at the very top of the ridge and walk across to where you are standing now!
+You were literally at the very top of the ridge and walked across to where you are standing now!

-Moreover, take a look on the south side and see Tolo Channel and the north side of Sai Kung and Ma On Shan.
+Moreover, take a look at the south side and see the Tolo Channel and the north side of Sai Kung and Ma On Shan.
 It certainly doesn’t feel like this is part of Hong Kong as it is so peaceful and quiet.

 Last peak at Cheung Pai Tung